jon-elofson/the_cruciverbalist/README.md

 [Details][phase-five]

-### Phase 6: Implement Puzzle Drafts (~2 days)
-In this phase, I want to add to functionality allow users to create and save different drafts of puzzle.
-One puzzle will be able to have multiple drafts associated with it.
-Drafts will be optional and they can be edited and destroyed.

-[Details][phase-six]

-### Phase 7: CSS Styling (~2 days)
+### Phase 6: CSS Styling (~2 days)
 The last two days I will spend making my site look as good as possible, mainly working with CSS to fix all the styling.
 I will also use Bootstrap to improve the styling.

-[Details][phase-seven]
+[Details][phase-six]

 ### Bonus Features (TBD)
 - [ ] Follow other users
+- [ ] Allow users to save multiple drafts of a puzzle
 - [ ] Search for specific clues/answers
 - [ ] Check if a word is valid w/ included dictionary
 - [ ] Rate other users puzzles
 - [ ] Pagination/infinite scroll
 - [ ] Activity history
 - [ ] Comment on other comments
-- [ ] Algorithm that solves puzzles for you
+- [ ] Algorithm that creates puzzles for you
 - [ ] Multiple sessions/session management
 - [ ] User avatars
 - [ ] Typeahead search bar